JamesIves/github-pages-deploy-action/README.md

           folder: build # The folder the action should deploy.
 ```

+> [!NOTE]
+> You must configure your repository to deploy from the branch you push to.
+To do this, go to your repository settings, click on `Pages`, and choose `Deploy from a Branch` from the `Source` dropdown.
+From there select the branch you supplied to the action, in most cases this will be `gh-pages` as that's the default.

 If you'd like to make it so the workflow only triggers on push events to specific branches then you can modify the `on` section.

 ```yml